-Teachers regularly assess the achievement of each pupil in their class through marking pupils' work, working with or observing pupils and through discussion with other adults working with the pupils (for example teaching assistants).
-You will be able to discuss your child's progress at Parents' Evenings.
+Teachers regularly assess the achievement of each pupil in their class through marking pupils' work, working with or observing pupils and through discussion with other adults working with the pupils (for example Learning Support Assistants).
+You will be able to discuss your child's progress at Parents Partnership Meetings twice a year.
 You can also arrange an appointment with your child's class teacher at any time through the year if you wish to raise a concern or to find out how your child is doing.
-At Parents' Evenings, the class teacher may suggest ways that you can support your child's learning.
-Homework, especially daily reading, is the most important way that you can help your child to be successful in their learning.
+At Parents Partnership Meetings, the class teacher may suggest ways that you can support your child's learning.
+Home learning, especially daily reading, is the most important way that you can help your child to be successful in their learning.
 If any outside agencies are involved with your child then you will receive copies of their reports.
 You may also be invited to meet with them to discuss your child's needs and how they are being supported.
 If a child has an Education, Health & Care Plan they will have an annual review meeting each year to review their progress and to set targets for the following year.
 This meeting will involve the pupil (if appropriate), parents, SEND Co-Ordinator, class teacher and any other professionals who are involved.
+If your child has an Individual Provision Map, you will be invited to be part of the process of constructing targets and identifying effective provision.